dotnet/docs-maui/docs/user-interface/controls/hybridwebview.md

 ## Invoke JavaScript from C\#

 Your app's C# code can synchronously and asynchronously invoke JavaScript methods within the <xref:Microsoft.Maui.Controls.HybridWebView>, with optional parameters and an optional return value.
-This can be achieved with the `InvokeJavaScriptAsync` and `EvaluateJavaScriptAsync` methods:
+This can be achieved with the <xref:Microsoft.Maui.Controls.HybridWebView.InvokeJavaScriptAsync%2A> and <xref:Microsoft.Maui.Controls.HybridWebView.EvaluateJavaScriptAsync%2A> methods:

-- The `EvaluateJavaScriptAsync` method runs the JavaScript code provided via a parameter and returns the result as a string.
+- The <xref:Microsoft.Maui.Controls.HybridWebView.EvaluateJavaScriptAsync%2A> method runs the JavaScript code provided via a parameter and returns the result as a string.
-- The `InvokeJavaScriptAsync` method invokes a specified JavaScript method, optionally passing in parameter values, and specifies a generic argument that indicates the type of the return value.
+- The <xref:Microsoft.Maui.Controls.HybridWebView.InvokeJavaScriptAsync%2A> method invokes a specified JavaScript method, optionally passing in parameter values, and specifies a generic argument that indicates the type of the return value.
 It returns an object of the generic argument type that contains the return value of the called JavaScript method.
 Internally, parameters and return values are JSON encoded.

 ### Invoke synchronous JavaScript

-Synchronous JavaScript methods can be invoked with the `EvaluateJavaScriptAsync` and `InvokeJavaScriptAsync` methods.
-In the following example the `InvokeJavaScriptAsync` method is used to demonstrate invoking JavaScript that's embedded in an app's web content.
+Synchronous JavaScript methods can be invoked with the <xref:Microsoft.Maui.Controls.HybridWebView.EvaluateJavaScriptAsync%2A> and <xref:Microsoft.Maui.Controls.HybridWebView.InvokeJavaScriptAsync%2A> methods.
+In the following example the <xref:Microsoft.Maui.Controls.HybridWebView.InvokeJavaScriptAsync%2A> method is used to demonstrate invoking JavaScript that's embedded in an app's web content.
 For example, a simple Javascript method to add two numbers could be defined in your web content:

 ```javascript
 function AddNumbers(a, b) {